ashermancinelli/cxbqn/CONTRIBUTING.md

 and find one not already in `include/cxbqn/sys.hpp`.
 Feel free to email me at ashermancinelli@gmail.com with questions, or better yet, [join the Matrix server](https://mlochbaum.github.io/BQN/community/forums.html).

+I would also love help implementing a garbage collector, however this will be far more involved.